JSku-Systems/double-pendulum-ml/README.md

 02_reduced_order_forecasting.ipynb

-Both notebooks generate their own simulation data; you may run the notebooks locally or in cloud environments.
+Both notebooks generate their own simulation data; the notebooks can run locally or in a cloud environment (e.g. Colab).

 ## Future Work: